ApophisXX/MyTimer/docs/ReadMe.txt

 This function needs to be called once in the setup() function of your code, to initialise the button if its a INPUT_PULLUP (Button connected to GND).
 Return: None
 Parameter: None

+****#### activateSnapIn ####****

+This function needs to be called once in the setup() function of your code.
+It is to activate the Snap In function of this Button for a continous mode of the function rising().
+Return: None
+Parameter:  unsigned long startAfter - the time after that the function starts
+            int fasterSteps - after how many steps the function increases in speed uint8_t slowBPS - the steps per second in slow mode uint8_t fastBPS - the steps per second in fast mode

 ****#### rising ####****